 Displaying Art in the Kitchen

-Clearly I have a preference for seascapes and abstract art.
-It is what I create myself and what I have collected.
+Clearly I have a preference for seascapes and contemporary abstract art.
+It is what I paint myself and what I have collected.
 I highly recommend bringing in pieces you might typically display in a living room or den because let’s face it, most American kitchens have become living rooms!